 The Long Paddle Day (Monday 13th of May)

-We wake up in the Gasthof Steinhaus and get dressed into our battle gear.
+We wake up in the Gasthof Steinhaus and get dressed in our battle gear.
 Today will be the longest paddle distance yet.
 We bring some of our luggage downstairs and head for the breakfast room.
 The breakfast is included and only starts at 8:00, so I’m ready to kick down the door in case it’s locked.
 This proves to be unnecessary.

 I can’t wait to paddle, but I struggle between thinking “Breakfast is a waste of time” and “Breakfast plays an essential role in our success today”.
 While I’m contemplating whether breakfast is lawful good or lawful evil, Jonas is already chomping on his first sandwich.
 I overestimate my appetite by a full sandwich and decide to wrap it for the road.
 This is anarchy.